sbibek086/Git-and-Github-Guides/README.md

 ![image](https://user-images.githubusercontent.com/11883023/194716215-ea0ceca3-827d-4a42-b3e6-ff90460d33d5.png)

 ---
-/////////////now, below is: I wrote after being employed as tester in IT company -YIlab ///// Now I am tester. ie. earlier story above was from perspective of be as Pusher aka developer, who adds certain features & submmits to Merger aka Manager (aka ArunJi who merges it to Production aka Live).
+_Now, below is: I wrote after being employed as tester in IT company -YIlab_

+Now I am tester. ie. earlier story above was from perspective of be as Pusher aka developer, who adds certain features & submmits to Merger aka Manager (aka ArunJi who merges it to Production aka Live).
 But, now I am tester, who just pulls latest featureAddition from devs and tests it.

  So, locally, I have whole repo downloaded (this means NOT ONLY master ie. where all testedOK featureBranch gets merged but whole Branches, are downloaded.